-- Supplemental socio-economic questionnaire (optional but recommended)
+- Supplemental socio-economic questionnaire (part of the application – optional but recommended)

-- 2-3 letters of recommendation
+- 2-4 letters of recommendation

-- Personal statement (ideally four pages)
+- A personal statement (ideally four, double-spaced pages)

 Application Fee Waivers